evgenyneu/ios-imagescroll-swift/README.md

-# Image in a scroll view with auto layout
+# Image in a scroll view with auto layout in iOS

 This is a iOS demo app that shows how to use an image in a scroll view with auto layout.
 It is written in Swift.
 Image can be panned and zoomed.
 It is centered and zoomed out initially.
 Adapts to device orientation change with animation.